onetwothreefourfivesixe/qb_voice_packet_reader/README.md

 ## Usage

 To actually make use of the application, press the 'n' key to bring up the next question, press space to buzz in, and press enter to submit your answer to the question.
+If you want to switch the category or difficulty of the question, click 'Select question categories:' and 'Select question difficulties' respectively.
+These will reveal dropdown menus where you can select any combination of categories and difficulties to use.
+If you notice any similarites in the UI to QBReader, those are unintentional and not meant to directly copy it.

-Keep in mind, I am still working on this, so many features, such as changing the question type or reading speed, are not implemented yet.
+Keep in mind, I am still working on this, so many features, such changing reading speed, are not implemented yet.

 ## License